Contact Sales

 NHSE Virtual Wards Operational Framework

-The new framework has been released to support the NHS 2024/25 Urgent and Emergency Care Recovery Plan and sets out the following mandatory requirements for all virtual wards:
+The new framework is designed to support the NHS 2024/25 Urgent and Emergency Care Recovery Plan and sets out the following mandatory requirements for all virtual ward pathways:

 • Ensure strong governance with leadership provided by a GP, consultant physician, or consultant practitioner.